iambigyandahal/sweneht/README.md

 # sweneht
-A HackerNews API powered news aggregator
+A HackerNews API powered news aggregator build with TypeScript, React and TailwindCSS.